-- Details of contracts or arrangements or transactions not at arm's length basis: Nil - 2.
+- 1. Details of contracts or arrangements or transactions not at arm's length basis: Nil - 2.
 Details of material contracts or arrangement or transactions at arm's length basis:

 S. No. Name(s) of the related party and nature of relationship Nature of contracts/ arrangements / transactions Duration of the contracts / arrangements / transactions Salient terms of the contracts or arrangements or transactions including the value, if any Date(s) of approval by the Board, if any Amount Received / (paid) as advances, if any (Rs.
 In Lakhs) Transaction Amount in Rs.
-Lakhs 1 Beta Wind Farm Private Limited (Subsidiary) Windmill Operation and Maintenance services For a period of one year.
-The contract may be extended for further periods as mutually agreed by the parties. a period of eyear.
-The Maintenance services to wind xtended for er periods as ually agreed Operation and Maintenance services to wind mills at various locations across and hard Pradesh, NIL 2343.00
+Lakhs 1 Beta Wind Farm Private Limited (Subsidiary) Windmill Operation and Maintenance Services For a period of one year.
+The contract may be extended for further periods as mutually agreed by the parties.
+Operation and Maintenance services to wind mills at various locations across Andhra Pradesh, Tamilnadu, Gujarat and Karnataka 30.01.2023 NIL 2,162